Enrolment with OSL

 Staff members of Dutch and other universities

 Academic staff members of Dutch universities are welcome to become a member of OSL.
-They are expected to work in the field of literary studies, to have an interest in the teaching and research activities programmed by OSL and are welcome to contribute to the programme.
-Academics who are not employed by a Dutch university may be admitted as associate member of OSL on the ground of mutual interest.
+They are expected to work in the field of literary studies, hold a PhD, and have an interest in the teaching and research activities programmed by OSL.
+They are welcome to contribute to the programme.
+Academics who are not employed by a Dutch university may be admitted as an international affiliated member of OSL on the ground of mutual, structural, strategic institutional interest and under invitation only.
 Membership is free and non-exclusive.
-Staff members can join OSL by sending an email message to email@example.com, mentioning their faculty and university.
+Staff members can join OSL by sending an email message to the OSL Academic Director Prof. Dr. Pablo Valdivia (email@example.com), mentioning their faculty, university and PhD title.

 Please notice that subscription for the OSL newsletter alone does not make you an OSL member!
 OSL members do not receive the newsletter automatically; because of privacy regulations you have to sign up for the newsletter independent of your membership.